MicrosoftDocs/winrt-api/windows.perception.spatial/spatialanchortransfermanager_tryexportanchorsasync_1257828475.md

 This method yields a result of **true** if the export succeeded.
 The export can fail if the spatial understanding system times out during the export.

-> [!IMPORTANT]
-> If you're using JavaScript, you can't create the *anchors* parameter directly, because it's of type IIterable&lt;IKeyValuePair&lt;Platform::String^, Windows::Perception::Spatial::SpatialAnchor^&gt;&gt;.
+**Note:** If you're using JavaScript, you can't create the *anchors* parameter directly, because it's of type IIterable&lt;IKeyValuePair&lt;Platform::String^, Windows::Perception::Spatial::SpatialAnchor^&gt;&gt;.
 Instead, create a native WinRT helper component that has a **CreateMap** function:

 ```cpp
 #include "pch.h"